 - Standing Seam Metal Roof Installation CostThis Type of Roof Is Ideal for Commercial Use only Because It Does Not Expand nor Contract in Hot and Cold Temperatures.
 Standing Seam Panels Are Made of Aluminum or Steel. the Average Cost to Install This Type of Roof Is $12.00 – $16.00 per Square Foot for Steel Panels and $16.00 – $20.00 per Square Foot for Aluminum Panels.
 Standing seam roofs can be installed over existing asphalt shingles.

-Other factors that affect the metal roof cost per square feet are thickness of the metal panels, quality of finishing paint, location of the home and underlays.
+Other factors that affect the metal roof cost per square feet are the thickness of the metal panels, quality of finishing paint, location of the home and underlays.
 In addition, installing a metal roof requires specialised training.
 This means you should also factor in the cost of hiring a professional metal roof contractor.

 Are you a homeowner wanting to install a metal or steel roof for your house?
 If the answer is “yes,” then you have probably begun to consider all the metal roofing costs.
 While it would be nice if it were as simple as using a metal roof cost calculator, there’s a lot more that goes into it than you think.